Dissertation Committees, Proposal, and Dissertation – Policies and Guidelines

 - Any combination of votes which does not result in a pass or fail must result in a deferred pass with conditions.

-After the final oral examination, you are required to submit an additional copy of the dissertation to be reviewed by the Office of Research and Doctoral Studies for format.
+After the final oral examination, you are required to submit an additional copy of the dissertation to be reviewed by the Office of Doctoral Studies for format.
 This copy should be submitted after you have made changes required by the final oral commission.
 If the required changes are minor, you may submit the dissertation for format review immediately after the final oral examination so that the format changes and the commission's changes can be completed simultaneously.

-The deadline for the filing of the final edited dissertation is approximately three weeks prior to your anticipated date of graduation (the exact date will be emailed to candidates and is posted each semester in the Office of Research and Doctoral Studies).
-In order to be eligible for graduation, your final edited dissertation must be uploaded to ProQuest UMI and approved by the Office of Research and Doctoral Studies by the designated deadline date.
+The deadline for the filing of the final edited dissertation is approximately three weeks prior to your anticipated date of graduation (the exact date will be emailed to candidates and is posted each semester in the Office of Doctoral Studies).
+In order to be eligible for graduation, your final edited dissertation must be uploaded to ProQuest UMI and approved by the Office of Doctoral Studies by the designated deadline date.

 Choice of Style Manual

 Faculty policy leaves the choice of a style manual to the doctoral candidate with the advice and consent of his or her committee.
 Generally, candidates are urged to learn and use the manual most often required for scholarly writing by journals within their disciplines.
 Typically, the following style manuals are used by NYUSteinhardt students:

 - American Psychological Association, Publication Manual of the American Psychological Association

 - Gibaldi, J., & Achtert, W. S., MLA handbook for writers of research papers

 - Turabian, K., A manual for writers of research papers, theses and dissertations